Journey to Circularity

 Materials

-Raw material is the key cost driver of the products we manufacture.
-We are committed to doing our part in managing our material usage and waste production.
+Raw materials are the key cost driver of the products we manufacture.
 We aim to use our materials as efficiently as we can while still meeting the expectations and requirements of our customers.
-Since the products we build are generally based on our customers’ designs, the materials used to build them are generally determined by our customers.
+Our products are generally custom designed and built to the specifications of our customers.
 We currently track the materials used in our manufacturing processes through our product lifecycle management system and enterprise resource planning system.
-Approximately one percent of materials used in 2022 were from renewable resources, balsa wood, and approximately two percent were from recycled sources, polyethylene terephthalate (PET).
+Approximately one percent of our materials used in 2023 were from renewable resources, balsa wood, and approximately three percent were from recycled sources, polyethylene terephthalate (PET).
 In addition, all facilities have chemical and hazardous waste management systems in accordance with laws and regulations in their respective regions.

 Materials Recycling

-Wind turbines are 85% to 90% recyclable, with the wind blade material constituting the remaining percentage that cannot be easily recycled, due to the nature of thermoset composites.1 Wind and composite industry leaders, such as TPI, are focused on closing this recycling gap in order to reduce landfilling of wind energy waste.
+Wind turbines are 85% to 90% recyclable, with the wind blade material constituting the remaining percentage that cannot be easily recycled, due to the nature of thermoset composites.14 Wind composite industry leaders, such as TPI, are focused on closing this recycling gap in order to reduce landfilling of wind energy waste.
 TPI is actively working toward creating sustainable end-of-life solutions by developing alternative uses for composite products reaching their end of life.
-During this past year, we have led numerous projects to convert decommissioned wind blades into a variety of alternative uses including concrete products, recycled fiberglass yarns, construction panels, and structural flooring applications.
+We have led numerous projects to convert decommissioned wind blades into a variety of alternative uses including concrete products, cured in place pipe liners, recycled fiberglass yarns, construction panels, and structural flooring applications.

 In addition to repurposing end-of-life composite products, TPI is working closely with industry and academic leaders to develop and implement solutions to enable circularity for thermoset composites.
-These solutions will allow for the recovery of high-quality composite materials such as glass fiber, carbon and core which can be reused in building wind blades, and other thermoset composite products.
+These solutions will allow for the recovery of high-quality composite materials such as glass fiber, carbon fiber, and core which can be reused in building wind blades, and other thermoset composite products.
+One collaboration we worked on during 2023 was with Northeastern University where a Life Cycle Assessment was conducted, and carbon footprints were calculated for various wind blade shredding techniques and recycling pathways such as pyrolysis and mechanical recycling.

 Waste